duckdb/duckdb_spatial/docs/functions.md

 #### Description

-Computes a quadkey from a given lon/lat point.

 Compute the [quadkey](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system) for a given lon/lat point at a given level.
 Note that the the parameter order is __longitude__, __latitude__.